KLTH: KQIV

-KQIV continued to identify itself as a quadraphonic station in the hope that Quadraplex testing eventually would be permitted.
+Despite the setback, KQIV continued to identify itself as a quadraphonic station in the hope that Quadraplex testing eventually would be permitted.
 Meanwhile, the station broadcast music from phonograph records encoded in various quadraphonic matrix formats.

 In 1974, operation of KQIV was turned over to Brotherhood Broadcasting Company, with Roy Jay as president.
 Brotherhood changed the station's music format to urban contemporary, branded as "Soul 107".
 In 1975, the KQIV offices and studios were moved to Milwaukie.
-But the station's ratings failed to improve.
-Ongoing financial difficulties led to the court-ordered liquidation of KQIV, which went off the air on June 18, 1976.
+Its ratings failed to improve, and its quadrophonic intentions were eventually abandoned as continuing financial difficulties led to the court-ordered liquidation of KQIV, which went off the air on June 18, 1976.

 KMJK

 KQIV remained silent for nearly 14 months.
 On August 1, 1977, Communico Northwest Corp. began operating the station, using the same license as KQIV.
 The call sign switched to KMJK, using the moniker "Magic 107" and playing soft rock.
 The offices and studios moved to "Magic Manor" in Lake Oswego and the transmitter was relocated to Portland.

 On June 29, 1979, KMJK changed its format to Top 40, but still called "Magic 107".
 The contemporary hit format failed to catch on, and in July 1981, KMJK changed back to soft adult contemporary music, still using the "Magic 107" moniker.
 In August 1982, KMJK switched back to Top 40, while retaining the "Magic 107" name.
 On April 13, 1987, at 6 a.m., after a 12-hour stunt, KMJK changed its format to classic hits, now calling itself "Classic Hits 106.7".
 On September 1, 1989, KMJK shifted its format to classic rock, calling itself "Classic Rock 106.7".
 On February 19, 1990, KMJK changed to hot adult contemporary as "106.7 Magic FM".